SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/three-steps/speech-anatomy.md

 The laryngeal inlet sits at the front of the laryngopharynx, below the oral cavity.
 »⟮The epiglottis⟯« is ⟮a flap⟯ that ⟮sits on top of⟯ and ⟮c_;can seal⟯ ⟮＿the laryngeal inlet＿⟯. the aryepiglottal folds are the part of laryingeal inlet that the epiglottis touches if it is closed.
-The laryngeal inlet is the tube between epiglottis and larynx.
+The laryngeal inlet is the upper part of the larynx.

 ## larynx

 ⟮Vocal folds⟯ =syn= ⟮vocal cords⟯.
-»⟮The larynx⟯« ⟮contains⟯ ⟮＿the vocal folds＿⟯.
+»⟮The larynx⟯« is a tube full of various features that sits below the epiglottis and on top of the trachea.
+The vocal folds are two muscular folds that can constrict the larynx.
 »⟮The glottis⟯« is ⟮the gap between⟯ ⟮＿the vocal folds＿⟯.
 ⟮trachea⟯ =syn= ⟮windpipe⟯.
-⟮＿The larynx＿⟯ ⟮sits on top of⟯ ⟮＿the trachea＿⟯.

 ## openings